spring1843/go-dsa/dp/README.md

 # Dynamic Programming

-Dynamic Programming (DP) and [divide-and-conquer](../dnc) share a common strategy of breaking down a problem into smaller sub-problems.
-However, DP achieves superior algorithmic performance by solving each sub-problem only once and preemptively eliminating sub-problems that cannot contribute to optimal solutions.
+Dynamic Programming (DP) and [divide-and-conquer](../dnc) share a common strategy of breaking down a problem into smaller subproblems.
+However, DP achieves superior algorithmic performance by solving each subproblem only once and preemptively eliminating subproblems that cannot contribute to optimal solutions.
 This approach enables DP to avoid the redundancy inherent in DNC and produce more efficient solutions.

 ## Implementation